giankdiluvi/vi-ci-calibration/README.md

 ## Roadmap
 Each directory has its own README file.
 Generally:
-- `data` contains all data files used in the project
 - `doc` contains `tex` files to generate the report
-- `misc` contains miscellaneous files
-- `references` contains the bibliography file used for the report
 - `src` contains the code developed for the project